danqingpan/LeetCode/201/README.md

 # Priciple:
 The problem tests how to implement topological sorting method.
+To solve such a problem, we need:
+a. a data structure that holds nodes with zero inlets
+b. a data structure that counts the inlet for all nodes
+c. a node viewing method (bfs, dfs)

 ## Solving steps:
 1. Find courses with zero inlets.
 This is where we start.